 The caretaker has to be able to send you monthly invoices detailing the days and times they took care of your child (and is responsible for paying taxes, social security, etc.).
 You will need to submit the invoices to the Jugendamt to get your money back.

 This leads me to another important point: You have to pay the caretaker first and then pass the invoice on to the Jugendamt, so this may be a substantial financial burden to consider!

-(I was approved for this program last year when the re-opening of our Kita was delayed and unfortunately, in my case, it took a few months to get all the money back.)
+(I was approved for this program in 2018 when the re-opening of our Kita was delayed and it took a few months for me to get all the money back.)

 Anything else I should know?